 Work on that facility began in late 2009 and and the center opened in August 2011.
 The lighthouse stands in the median of US 90

 at the foot of Porter Street in Biloxi, just west of the

 I-110 interchange.
-Site and visitor center open daily; tower open in the early morning
+Parking is available.
+Site and visitor center open daily; tower open for tours in the early morning